divyadandru/demo/README.md

 Install ngrok from [install guide](https://dashboard.ngrok.com/get-started/setup) for Mac OS.

-Then, enter the following commands.
+Then, enter the following commands
 ```bash
 unzip /path/to/ngrok.zip
 ```